opendatacube/datacube-explorer/README.md

 Then run pytest: `pytest integration_tests`

 __Warning__ All data in this database will be dropped while running tests.
 Use a separate one from your normal development db.
+#### Roles for production deployments

+The [roles](cubedash/summary/roles) directory contains sql files for creating Postgres roles for Explorer.
+These are suitable for running each Explorer task with minimum needed security permissions.

+Three roles are created:

+- **explorer-viewer**: A read-only user of datacube and Explorer.
+Suitable for the web interface and cli (`cubedash-view`) commands.
+- **explorer-generator**: Suitable for generating and updating summaries (ie. Running `cubedash-gen`)
+- **explorer-owner**: For creating and updating the schema. (ie. Running `cubedash-gen --init`)

+Note that these roles extend the built-in datacube role `agdc_user`.
+If you created your datacube without permissions, a stand-alone creator of the `agdc_user` role is available as a prerequisity in the same [roles](cubedash/summary/roles) directory.

 ## Docker for Development and running tests
 You need to have Docker and Docker Compose installed on your system.